petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/setting-default-permissions.md

    ![Check the permissions you require.](./setting-default-permissions/images/02.png)

    !!! note
-       The selected permissions don't get auto-saved.
-Ensure to click *Save* after selecting the required permissions.
+       The selected permissions aren't auto-saved.
+Ensure you click *Save* after selecting the required permissions.

 1. Go to your site, open the *Site Menu* (![Site Menu](../../../images/icon-product-menu.png)), and go to *Site Builder* &rarr; *Pages*.